Situations when an API 653 inspection is needed:

 TFI recommends establishing a baseline inspection

-The Fertilizer Institute (TFI) has above ground tank inspection guidelines in its publication “Aboveground Storage Tanks Containing Liquid Fertilizer: Recommended Mechanical Integrity Practices.”
-TFI recommends establishing a baseline inspection where a tank has been inspected by a certified API 653 tank inspector within the past 10 years.
-From that baseline, TFI recommends “a visual external inspection by an API authorized inspector at intervals not greater than the lesser of five years or the interval established by the corrosion rate in accordance with API 653.”
-For internal inspections, TFI recommends the interval for inspections not to exceed 10 years, unless qualified tank personnel conclude a longer interval is acceptable based on a risk-based inspection (RBI) evaluation.
-While the exact verbiage permits longer intervals, the safe choice is to have a full API 653 inspection every 5 years.One situation where it is important to have an above ground tank inspection that tank owners may overlook is when changing the product stored in a tank.
-Especially when changing to products in a different industry, the specific gravity of the new product may be much higher than the prior product.
+One situation that warrants an above ground tank inspection that tank owners could overlook is when the product stored in a tank is changed.
+The specific gravity of the new product may be much higher than the prior product, especially when changing to products in a different industry.
 That higher specific gravity will significantly change the pressure exerted on the tank.
-In result, could change the safe fill level for the tank with the new product.
-Thus, it is important to conduct and an API 653 tank inspection to ensure the safe fill height of the tank before changing the product.
+The result could change the safe fill level for the tank with the new product.
+It is important to conduct an API 653 tank inspection to ensure the safe fill height of the tank before changing the product.
 Avoid a disastrous surprise in your new venture by scheduling an API 653 tank inspector to evaluate your tank.

 Finally, observation of significant changes in the tank’s condition in monthly visual inspections are a good reason to have an API 653 tank inspection performed.
-Monthly visual external inspections of the tank by the owner or employees is crucial in keeping tabs on the health of your tank.
-Such inspections prevent a small issue from growing into a costly repair.
-Rapid external changes of a tank could also indicate internal tank issues.
-If you are not sure if a full API 653 inspection is required, contact an inspection company with certified API 653 inspectors.
-Usually by descriptions and external pictures of the tank, an educated recommendation can be made.
+Monthly visual external inspections of the tank by the owner or employees help prevent a small issue from growing into a costly repair.
+Rapid external changes of a tank could also indicate internal issues.

-Review this checklist of reasons to have an API 653 tank inspection to see if a line item for an inspection is needed in your 2019 budget.
+Review this checklist of reasons to have an API 653 tank inspection to see if a line item for an inspection is needed in your annual budget.
 Have questions?
 Feel free to call us at Heartland Tank Companies, and one of our certified API 653 inspectors will be happy to assist you.